pascalgolec/StructuralDDP.jl/docs/src/index.md

 sim = simulate(prob, sol, nPeriods = 120, nFirms = 10000)
 ```

+The simulation starts at the same point for all firms, more details about this are in the [simulator options section](#Simulator-Options-1).

 It is also possible to simulate a model or variations thereof using the identical draw of shocks:

 ```julia